Why Should We Be Unpredictable?

 Recommendation algorithms don't solve this problem.
 They circumvent it.
 Instead of trying to predict the subject as a whole, they reduce the scope of prediction to the only level where it remains viable: the immediate present.

-The question ceases to be “who is this user?” or “what will they do in the future?” and becomes something much more confined: what are they most likely to do now?
+The question ceases to be “who is this user” or “what will they do in the future” and becomes something much more focused: what are they most likely to do now?

-Here the decisive turn occurs: global prediction is replaced by real-time adaptation.
+Here lies the decisive turn: global prediction is replaced by real-time adaptation.
 But this reduction is not only temporal.
-It is also a reduction in the level at which behavior is modeled.
+It is also a reduction of the level at which behavior is modeled.

-Over long scales, what is relevant tends to be the most complex: personal history, identity, cultural context, deep motivations.
+On long scales, what is relevant is usually the most complex: personal history, identity, cultural context, deep motivations.
 But all of that is difficult to parameterize, slow to process, and, above all, unstable.

 That is why, although algorithms do not explicitly model biology or deep psychology, they end up operating at that level.
 Not because it is truer, but because it is more predictable.

 In practice, this implies that the system treats the user as a sequence of responses to immediate stimuli.
-Not in an ontological sense—it does not claim that the human being is that—but in an operational sense: it is the only level at which prediction can be sustained continuously.
+Not in an ontological sense—it does not claim that the human being is that—but in an operational sense: it is the only level at which prediction can be continuously sustained.

 This explains its effectiveness.